logzio/documentation/docs/_include/general-shipping/k8s.md

 | `<<CLUSTER-NAME>>` | The cluster's name, to easily identify the telemetry data for each environment. |

-## Modifying the configuration for logs
+## Modifying log configuration

-You can see a full list of the possible configuration values in the [logzio-fluentd Chart folder](https://github.com/logzio/logzio-helm/tree/master/charts/fluentd#configuration).
+View the full list of the possible configuration values in the [logzio-fluentd Chart folder](https://github.com/logzio/logzio-helm/tree/master/charts/fluentd#configuration).

-If you would like to modify any of the values found in the `logzio-fluentd` folder, use the `--set` flag with the `logzio-fluentd` prefix.
+To modify values in the `logzio-fluentd` folder, use the `--set` flag with the `logzio-fluentd` prefix.

-For instance, if there is a parameter called `someField` in the `logzio-telemetry`'s `values.yaml` file, you can set it by adding the following to the `helm install` command:
+For example, for a parameter called `someField` in the `logzio-telemetry`'s `values.yaml` file, set it by adding the following to the `helm install` command:

 ```sh
 --set logzio-fluentd.someField="my new value"
 ```

-You can add `log_type` annotation with a custom value, which will be parsed into a `log_type` field with the same value.
+Adding `log_type` annotation with a custom value will be parsed into a `log_type` field with the same value.

-### Modifying the configuration for metrics and traces
+### Modifying metrics and traces configuration

-You can see a full list of the possible configuration values in the [logzio-telemetry Chart folder](https://github.com/logzio/logzio-helm/tree/master/charts/logzio-telemetry).
+View the full list of the possible configuration values in the [logzio-telemetry Chart folder](https://github.com/logzio/logzio-helm/tree/master/charts/logzio-telemetry).

-If you would like to modify any of the values found in the `logzio-telemetry` folder, use the `--set` flag with the `logzio-k8s-telemetry` prefix.
+To modify values found in the `logzio-telemetry` folder, use the `--set` flag with the `logzio-k8s-telemetry` prefix.

-For instance, if there is a parameter called `someField` in the `logzio-telemetry`'s `values.yaml` file, you can set it by adding the following to the `helm install` command:
+For example, for a parameter called `someField` in the `logzio-telemetry`'s `values.yaml` file, set it by adding the following to the `helm install` command:

 ```sh
 --set logzio-k8s-telemetry.someField="my new value"
 ```

-## Sending telemetry data from eks on fargate
+## Sending telemetry data from EKS on Fargate

-To ship logs from pods running on Fargate, set the `fargateLogRouter.enabled` value to `true`.
-Doing so will deploy a dedicated `aws-observability` namespace and a `configmap` for the Fargate log router.
-For more information on EKS Fargate logging, please refer to the [official AWS documentation](https://docs.aws.amazon.com/eks/latest/userguide/fargate-logging.html).
+Set the `fargateLogRouter.enabled` value to `true`.
+This deploys a dedicated `aws-observability` namespace and a `configmap` for the Fargate log router.
+Read more on EKS Fargate logging in the [official AWS documentation](https://docs.aws.amazon.com/eks/latest/userguide/fargate-logging.html).

 ```shell
 helm install -n monitoring \